codecentric/spring-boot-admin-runtime-playground/consul/README.md

-## Spring Boot Admin - Eureka Example
+## Spring Boot Admin - Consul Example

-Allows to run Spring Boot Admin and a sample app (hello world) with service discovery via eureka.
+Allows to run Spring Boot Admin and a sample app (hello world) with service discovery via consul.

 This Readme will guide you through all setup steps for the infrastructure.

+TODO admin cannot yet call the services, some networking issue needs to be solved

 ## Prerequisites

 - Java
 - Maven